BrentGrammer/ModernizeJSApp/README.md

 ## Prerequisites

 - Docker Desktop
+- Node.js

 ## Run the app
+- in a terminal: `npm install`
 - `docker compose up`
 - Go to http://localhost:8080
   - To visit the other page, go to http://localhost:8080/?page=page2